unix-development/build-ar/README.md

-# Build Your Own Arch Linux Repository
+# Build-Ar — Build Your Own Arch Linux Repository
 This project is an easy-to-use program that provides functionalities to build a custom repository for Arch Linux.
 This bot will automatically check if a new version of software has been released, build packages and deploy them into a